 Benefits of playing hide-and-seek in sand

 Both the activities are collaborative games.
 They enable you to spend quality time with your child, thereby leading to better bonding and connection.
-Moreover, if you hide multiple pieces of similar items in the Treasure Hunt game, you can also help your child learn the art of sorting and organising by category, as she locates each type of ‘treasure’.
+Moreover, if you hide multiple pieces of similar items in the Treasure Hunt game, you can also help your child learn the art of sorting and organizing by category, as she locates each type of 'treasure'.

 Digger: A simple game in which the child digs up holes in the sand to create tunnels, valleys and other landforms, Digger is a fun game that helps children master motor skills.

 Bury the monsters: A fun game with deep psychological significance, this game can be cathartic for children battling fears and anxieties.
 This can also be a sand tray activity for young children.

 Benefits of digging and burying sand play games